-- P1) Material and equipment used in organ preservation meet the requirements of The Medical Devices Regulations 2002 (SI 2002/618) (as amended) (UK MDR 2002), where these apply, and there is an operating procedure in place to demonstrate how this requirement is complied with. - P2) Reusable instruments used in organ preservation are subject to a validated cleaning and

-P3) Records of perfusion fluid coming into contact with organs are made on the appropriate HTA A and B forms.
+- P1) Material and equipment used in organ preservation meet the requirements of The Medical Devices Regulations 2002 (SI 2002/618) (as amended) (UK MDR 2002), where these apply, and there is an operating procedure in place to demonstrate how this requirement is complied with. - P2) Reusable instruments used in organ preservation are subject to a validated cleaning and sterilisation procedure for removal of infectious agents, which is documented. - P3) Records of perfusion fluid coming into contact with organs are made on the appropriate HTA A and B forms.